eclipse-theia/theia-website/src/docs/user_ai.md

 ### Code Completion (Agent)

 This agent provides inline code completion within the Theia IDE's code editor.
-By default, automatic inline completion is disabled to give users greater control over how AI code suggestions are presented.
-Users can manually trigger inline completion via the default key binding Ctrl+Alt+Space (adaptable).
+The agent supports both manual and automatic modes for code completion.
+When 'Automatic Code Completion' is enabled (which is the default), the agent makes continuous requests to the underlying LLM while coding, providing suggestions as you type.
+In manual mode (triggered via Ctrl+Alt+Space by default), users have greater control over when AI suggestions appear.
 Requests are canceled when moving the cursor.

-Users who prefer continuous suggestions can enable 'Automatic Code Completion' in the settings ('AIFeatures'=>'CodeCompletion').
-This agent makes continuous requests to the underlying LLM while coding if automatic suggestions are enabled.
+Users can switch between modes in the settings ('AIFeatures'=>'CodeCompletion').

 Please note that there are two prompt variants available for the code completion agent, you can select them in the 'AI Configuration view' => 'Code Completion' => 'Prompt Templates'.